antenna2/cebik/README.md

 python3 -m http.server 8000
 ```

-## Nested Repos www-live and cebik
+## Nested Repos [antenna2.github.io](https://github.com/antenna2/antenna2.github.io) repo and cebik

 I decided to use nested repos at this time with .gitignore configured to ignore the nested or sub repo(s) with-in.

 This seemed to be the simplest way to do it with out more complex git commands I found in other examples.

-To replicate the same setup I use, clone www-live first, then cd into www-live and clone cebik.
+To replicate the same setup I use, clone web root first, then cd into it and clone/move cebik repo.

 This is only useful to test the entire site locally if needed.

+It also holds the favicon and apple-touch icons, robots.txt, sitemap.xml, and the script to generate the sitemap.

-.gitignore in www-live handles ignoring the nested cebik repo.
+.gitignore handles ignoring the nested cebik repo.